ViktorCVS/Monitoramento/README.md

 <img src="https://user-images.githubusercontent.com/69547580/116624159-d05f8a00-a91d-11eb-8bee-ee63a4899e72.jpg" width="750" height="600">

-We can see that i put the '-' terminal of DHT11 at ground, middle terminal at VCC +5V (Arduino) and 'S' terminal for data at pin '8'.
+We can see that I put the '-' terminal of DHT11 at ground, middle terminal at VCC +5V (Arduino) and 'S' terminal for data at pin '8'.

 ## Results